fazriridwan19/Object-Detection-KP/data/Readme.md

-## This is the data I use to record when an object was detected
+## This not dataset, this is the data I use to record when an object was detected